Abnormal sperm morphology may be a contributing factor in male infertility.

 High-dose vitamin C has been touted by some as an effective alternative cancer treatment.

 Considering a high-protein diet for weight loss?
 Understand the precautions first.

-Learn how doctors determine your type of lymphoma using lab tests to examine cancer cells.
+Learn how types of lymphomas are determined using lab tests to examine cancer cells.

 A study in children with the common cold suggests that honey may help calm coughs.